spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 ## Creating the query

-To create the query we will use from within Studio go to the **Queries** tab and select **New Query/API**.Select **EIN API** in the **Quick actions** section.
+To create the query we will use from within Studio go to the **Queries** tab and select **New Query/API**.
+Select **EIN API** in the **Quick actions** section.
 Here you can see all the same objects that are in the Schema Definition Language (SDL) reference from the [previous lesson](querying-spread.md).

 <figure markdown="span">
      ![Creating a query in the Studio interface](src/studio-ein-api.png)
      <figcaption>Creating a query in the Studio interface</figcaption>
 </figure>

-Select the `featureVariants` object in the **Explorer** window and select the `name`, `description`, and `createdAt` fields underneath.
-Then select the **Run** button to confirm that the query works as expected.

-!!! info "Example dataset ID"
+Just as we did in the [previous lesson](querying-spread.html), we will enter a query in the **Query** window to fetch the data we need.

+!!! abstract "Task 1: Find the right query"

+     Given what we know [about finding queries](querying-spread.html#finding-the-query), go to this [URL]({{ snippets.demoInstanceEinURL }}) and investigate what query will return all the data that we are looking.
+As a reminder:

-     For the demonstration we have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
+          - [x] We have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
 Use this as the `datasetId` in the query.
+          - [x] We are looking for data in `featureVariants`:
+               - [x] We are looking for the names of all the `featureVariants`.
+Remember that we need to supply the language that the names are returned in.
+               - [x] We are looking for the names and IDs of the components that make up the feature variant. **Clue:** The name of the object that contains this data is `realizedInComponentVariant`.
+               - [x] We are looking for the software modules that these components use.

+     Before revealing the answer, take a moment to try find the query on your own.
+Once you are done, check your answer against the snippet below.

+??? info "Query to get feature variant's name, components, and software"

+     ```json
+     {
+          featureVariants(datasetId: "EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23") { // (1)
+               id // (2)
+               name {
+                    en // (3)
+               }
+               realizedInComponentVariant { // (4)
+                    id
+                    name {
+                         en
+                    }
+                    usesSoftwareModules { // (5)
+                         id
+                         name {
+                              en
+                         }
+                    }
+               }
+          }
+     }
+     ```

+     1. Remember to add the `datasetId` of our demo dataset: "EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23" to get the right data.
+     2. This returns the ID of the feature variant.
+This ID will become necessary when we create data visualizations.
+     3. The name of the feature variant in English.
+For German you would use `de`.
+     4. This object returns the components of the feature variant.
+     5. This object returns the software used in the components of the feature variant.

 <figure markdown="span">
      ![Creating a query in the Studio interface](src/create-query-in-studio.png)